-The Fund's primary investment objective is to outperform its liabilities and, over the year to 31 March 2017, the Fund outperformed its liabilities by 1.4% despite a challenging economic environment.
-The main contributors to this outperformance was the Fund's alternative credit and private equity investments along with sterling depreciation (which has a positive impact as the Fund maintains some overseas currency exposure).
-This outperformance combined with deficit contributions has led to a 3.1% increase in the gilt based funding level to 83.0% over the year to 31 March 2017.
+The Fund's primary investment objective is to outperform its liabilities.
+The fund performed strongly over 2017 although gave back some of the gains in the first quarter of 2018 during the market turbulence in February.
+Over the year to 31 March 2018, The Fund outperformed its liabilities by 1.4%.
+The main contributors to this outperformance were the Fund's private markets (particularly an investment into Japanese solar assets) and equity allocations.
+This outperformance combined with the investment of new deficit contributions has led to a 5.4% increase in the gilt based funding level to 88.4% over the year to 31 March 2018.

-The longer-term performance of the Fund also remains strong as it has outperformed its liabilities by 1.7% pa over the past 3 years and 2.4% pa over the past 5 years.
-Over both time horizons the return achieved has been aligned with the targeted level of outperformance.
-This outperformance has been achieved despite a significant increase in liabilities due to the Fund's sophisticated liability hedging portfolio and the outperformance of the return-seeking asset classes.
+Over the longer-term, the Fund has outperformed its liabilities by 1.2% pa over the past 3 years and 1.9% pa over the past 5 years.
+Over both time horizons this outperformance has been achieved with very low levels of funding level volatility.
+This outperformance has been achieved despite a significant increase in liabilities due to the Fund's liability hedging portfolio and the outperformance of the return-seeking asset classes.
+The return over the past 3 years has been slightly below the targeted level of outperformance as, despite the strong performance over 2016 and 2017, the Fund struggled during market conditions in the middle of 2015.